 - Natural environment: Neglected victim of armed conflict | ICRC | 5 June 2019

 Environmental Protection in Armed Conflict

 The importance of protecting the natural environment and its vital resources during and after armed conflicts is increasingly recognized in the global arena.
 Recent efforts to enhance the legal framework in this field have been undertaken by the International Law Commission (ILC) – a UN body of legal experts on international law.
-In 2019, the ILC proposed 28 draft principles for the protection of the environment in relation to armed conflicts, including measures for prevention of environmental damage during conflicts and remediation in the aftermath.
+The ILC proposed 27 draft principles for the Protection of the Environment in Relation to Armed Conflict (PERAC), including measures for prevention of environmental damage during conflicts and remediation in the aftermath.
 The United Nations General Assembly will soon vote on their adoption.